-This module introduces students to civil wrongs which are actionable in the law of torts.
-These actionable wrongs or ‘torts’ include trespass to the person, nuisance, and defamation, but it is the tort of negligence which takes up the largest component of the syllabus.
-In addition to learning about the legal principles which make up each tort, the module offers students an appreciation of the modern landscape of compensation claims.
-The Law of Tort is one of the seven Foundation Subjects which must be studied and passed in order to practice law in the UK.
+This module introduces students to civil wrongs which are actionable at common law.
+These actionable wrongs, or ‘torts’, include negligence, trespass to the person, nuisance, and defamation.
+In addition to learning about the legal principles which govern the application of each tort, the Law of Tort module offers students an insight into the wider policy landscape by examining the law’s role in compensating injury, loss, or damage.
+The Law of Tort is one of the seven Foundation Subjects of relevance to students who intend to practise law in England and Wales.

 This module offers you the opportunity to explore how criminology has developed various perspectives throughout its historical and socio-political development.
 The key concepts devised and utilised by criminologists are also explored for their impacts upon criminal and social justice.
 The module is concerned with major controversies within criminological thinking and criminal justice practice.

 In Year Three of the programme students are required to select modules from a wide range of options in both Law and Criminology.
 These modules allow students to specialise and develop expertise in specific topic areas and reflect the staff groups own unique research interests and expertise.
 You can also undertake a dissertation, which is a self-directed research project, and make an original contribution to contemporary law and policy debates